 The class discussions will also focus on two "mini-cases" that will be handed out during class.
-These cases are to be written up before coming to class.
-They will be collected at the beginning of class and returned the following class.
-You may work on these cases with 1-2 of your classmates; you do not have to work with the same people on every case.
-Still, you should write up the answers on your own.
+These cases, which must be hand-written, will be collected at the beginning of class and returned the following class.
+This is a group project (the group size should not exceed four); you do not have to work with the same people on every case.
 The cases will also be graded as either zero or one.
 Specific information about the case requirements will be provided in class.
-Solutions to all mini-cases will be handed out in class.
+Solutions to all mini-cases will be available on Blackboard once they are collected.